A-Roucher/variational_continual_learning/README.md

 Which implies that the distribution of the model paremeters can be updated after each task, and still lead to exact inference of the true posterior.

+## This implementation

+We have reproduced the discriminative experiments presented in the paper.

 ## Dependencies
 ````
 pip install torch